 As June Carter, Cash’s friend, professional partner, part-time lover, and later wife, Reese Witherspoon displays an engaging combination of inner strength and vulnerability that adds some much needed complexity to her basically subordinate role.
 For his part, Joaquin Phoenix – though he looks nothing like the much taller and meaner-looking Johnny Cash – imbues his talented but disturbed singer with such verve that he makes one forget how poorly delineated his character truly is.

 To my non-trained ears (after watching the film, I listened to a handful of Johnny Cash recordings online), Phoenix sounds remarkably like the actual Cash.
 As a plus, the two stars exude great chemistry in their scenes together, especially those onstage, thus making their mostly platonic romance feel more genuine than what is offered in the screenplay.

 Had the filmmakers decided to leave sentiment aside to focus instead on the grittiness of Cash’s life and music, Walk the Line would have been at the very worst a solid, good film.
 Unfortunately, they opted for the safe way out.
 As it stands, Walk the Line is a must-see movie not because it is an example of quality filmmaking but because it offers two capable performers in top form.

 Note: A version of this Walk the Line review was initially posted in February 2006.

 WALK THE LINE (2005).
-Dir.: James Mangold.
+Director: James Mangold.
 Cast: Joaquin Phoenix, Reese Witherspoon, Ginnifer Goodwin, Robert Patrick, Dallas Roberts.
-Scr.: Gill Dennis and James Mangold; from Johnny Cash's The Man in Black and Cash: The Autobiography.
+Screenplay: Gill Dennis and James Mangold; from Johnny Cash’s The Man in Black and Cash: The Autobiography.